 Pension Options for Company Directors & Small Business Owners

-2. Where you use only company money to fund your Executive Plan you avoid the PRSI and USC charges that would still apply to personal pension contributions, with no BIK liability!
+2. Where you use only company money to fund your Plan you avoid the PRSI and USC charges that would still apply to personal pension contributions, with no BIK liability!

-3. Executive Pensions offer the most scope for higher contributions (and the relevant tax relief) and allow you to build up a pension fund that will provide a Director with a pension of 2/3rds of the final pensionable salary – subject to a maximum fund value of €2 million.
+3. Master Trusts offer the most scope for higher contributions (and the relevant tax relief) and allow you to build up a pension fund that will provide a Director with a pension of 2/3rds of the final pensionable salary – subject to a maximum fund value of €2.2 million (2026).

-4. A broader scope for your tax-free cash at retirement also exists, so that when it comes to retirement you can take either 25% of your retirement or 1.5 times your final salary tax-free if more beneficial and you have sufficient company service.
+4. A broader scope for your tax-free cash at retirement also exists, so that when it comes to retirement you can take either 25% of your retirement pot, or 1.5 times your final salary tax-free if more beneficial and you have sufficient company salaried service.
+The first €200,000 is tax-free and and balance up to the next €300,000 is taxed at 20%.
+This equates to up to €440,000 Cash, where your plan is sufficiently funded come retirement.

 5. Where your spouse is employed and paid a salary within your company, the company can also be used to fund a pension on their behalf.